manish-in-java/spring-mvc-jasper/README.md

 # 1. Introduction
 With advancements in HTML, CSS, JavaScript, web browser capabilities and Internet speeds, more and more enterprise functionality is being migrated to the web.
-This has led to more and more data being available to users over the web and therefore increased demans for rich reporting capabilities in web applications.
+This has led to an increase in the amount of data being made available to enterprise users over the web and therefore an increased demand for rich reporting capabilities in web applications.

 [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#spring-web)
 is a popular Java framework for building web applications.
-It runs well across Java application servers and provides tight integration with loads of popular Java tools such as source code editors (Eclipse, IDEA, Netbeans), build managers (Maven, ANT, Ivy, Gradle).
+It runs well across Java application servers and provides tight integration with loads of popular Java tools such as source code editors (Eclipse, IDEA, Netbeans) and build managers (Maven, ANT, Ivy, Gradle).
 It also usually works well with most languages that work on the JVM (for example, Scala and Groovy), making it popular for developing web applications on the JVM.

 [Jasper Reports](http://community.jaspersoft.com/) is a Java based reporting library boasting of a fairly comprehensive set of reporting features, a visual report design tool, a flexible report generation framework, support for multiple report formats such as *HTML*, *XHTML*, *PDF*, *Microsoft Excel 97 (.xls)*, *Microsoft Excel 2000 (.xlsx)*, *CSV*,*Rich Text*, *Open Data Format (.odf)* and more.
+The great thing about Jasper Reports is that reports designed using the visual editor looks exactly the same in all formats.
+This allows developers to produce develop-once, deliver-anywhere reports that different types of users can work with on different devices.

 This sample application demonstrates one possible way of adding Jasper Reports to a Spring MVC application.
+The primary goal of this sample is to demonstrate how Jasper Reports can be integrated in a Spring-MVC application that has multiple logical layers for maintainability and scalability.
 For other integration possibilities see the last section below.

 # 2. Overview
 This sample application contains two types of reports: